olivierfriard/boris_docs/preferences.rst

 **Display subtitles**
     Option to display or hide the visualization of subtitles.
-The file containing subtitles must have the same base name than the video files with a .srt extension.
+    In case of separate file, the file containing subtitles must have the same base name than the video files with a .srt extension.